Vaccines are free and widely available.

 Vaccinations work best when we keep them up to date.

-- We get the strongest protection when we keep our vaccinations up to date with a booster shot, which is recommended for all people ages 5 and older.
+- We get the strongest protection when we keep our vaccinations up to date with a booster shot, which is recommended for all adults and children 6 months and older.
 The vaccines are still highly effective at preventing serious illness, but boosters restore the protection, even against mild cases, that wanes over time.

 It is normal to have questions.